Skip to Content

 KAMAOLE BEACHES IN KIHEI

-When we stayed in Kihei, I loved that we could walk to these 3 beaches and they were awesome for toddlers!
+When we stayed in Kihei, I loved that we could walk to these three beaches.
+They were awesome for toddlers!
 We built a lot of sand castles here.
 Plus, you can pick up food nearby and have a picnic.

 KAPALUA BAY

-We did a family photoshoot here on our last day in Maui and I wished we would have come earlier in the trip to have more time to play!
+We did a family photoshoot here on our last day in Maui, and I wished we had come earlier on the trip so we could have more time to play!

 Maui Family Photography